bartosz-bear/notebooks/data science and ml/pandas.md

 - set `squeeze` parameter to `True`

 `pd.read_csv('https://andybek.com/pandas-drinks', usecols=['Country', 'Wine Servings'], index_col='Country', squeeze=True)`

+`df.squeeze()` - converts a one dimensional DataFrame into a Series

 ## HOW DO YOU CHECK IF A SERIES CONTAINS ALL UNIQUE VALUES?